tanner-johnson2718/3D_ToolChain/README.md

     * Also look into other speed drains
 * Remote Firmware writes??
     * requies binary transfer in marlin
+* Make Printer resillant to serail connects and disconnects

 ### Printer mods
 * PETg hotend fan mount mount